TannerRogalsky/dungeon_generation_unity_talk/dungeon_generation_unity_talk.md

 # How Things Don't Work
 - Turns out that connecting X random dungeons is sort of a hard thing.
 - It's not cheap to fail.
-- Can't really do rooms in other shapes.
+- Can't really make rooms in other shapes.
 - There's a lot of empty space between rooms.

 ---